Tufahel/blog-app/README.md

 ## To get started:
   - Run `bundle install` to install the dependencies
-  - Run `irb` to run the code by pasting it in the terminal.
-  - run `rspec spec` to test the files.
   - Run `rubocop` to find and fix linters

 ## Author